NeKzor/lp/rules/src/commands.md

 # Commands

-Usage of console commands during a run is limited.
+The usage of console commands should not be used to bypass any rule.